astronomer/docs/learn/deferrable-operators.md

 :::info

-The [Astronomer providers](https://github.com/astronomer/astronomer-providers) package, which contained many `-Async` operators, has been deprecated.
-The functionality from most of these operators has been integrated into their original operator version in the relevant Airflow provider package.
+The [Astronomer providers](https://github.com/astronomer/astronomer-providers) package, which contained many `-Async` operators, is deprecated.
+The functionality from most of these operators is integrated into their original operator version in the relevant Airflow provider package.

 :::